Network requests

 }

-When using the Dio package, an Embrace interceptor can be added to allow for automatic capture of the requests:
+When using the Dio package, you can add an Embrace interceptor to automatically capture requests:

 import 'package:dio/dio.dart';